Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

 Fund Homelessness Prevention and Robust Services

-- Allocate $100 million for Emergency Rental Assistance Program (ERAP) and $1.75 million to Project Reconnect to prevent evictions.
+- Add an additional $95 million for Emergency Rental Assistance Program (ERAP) and additional $1 million to Project Reconnect to prevent evictions.
 A $100 million ERAP investment would help approximately 15,000 households, on average, avoid evictions by helping to pay overdue rent and legal costs.
 The funding for Project Reconnect, the prevention program for singles, would ensure all who qualify can find alternatives to shelter such as reuniting with friends and family.

-- Allocate $6.5 million to the Coordinated Street Outreach Network.
-This funding would reduce the harm of a 36 percent increase in unsheltered homelessness in DC by helping unsheltered residents meet their basic needs and move into housing, if housing is available.
+- Allocate an additional $3.2 million to the Coordinated Street Outreach Network.
+This funding helps unsheltered residents meet their basic needs and move into housing, if housing is available.

-- Provide an additional $7.5 million to the Rapid Rehousing Program (RRH) for individuals and create an additional 100 slots to eliminate the wait list.
-This funding would restore the FY 2025 $5 million cut to the program, which reduced the program in half, and add $2.5 million to serve all individuals on the wait list in need of RRH’s support services and short-term rental assistance.
+- Provide an additional $7.5 million to the Rapid Rehousing Program (RRH) for individuals to restore caseload to the FY 2024 level of 600 individuals and create an additional 100 slots to eliminate the wait list.
+This funding would restore the $5 million cut to the program in FY 2025, which reduced the program in half, and add $2.5 million to serve all individuals on the wait list in need of RRH’s support services and short-term rental assistance.

 - Create a flexible funding program at the Department of Human Services to cover one-time move-in expenses for residents receiving a voucher or RRH.
 Also, provide storage space for unhoused individuals so they can keep their belongings in a safe place until they find housing.